Wawyachtonoc

 Wawyachtonoc were an Algonquian-speaking Indigenous people of the Northeastern Woodlands who lived in east-central New York and northwest Connecticut.

 Name

-The ethnonym Wawyachtonoc is often translated as "eddy people" or "people of the curved channel."
+The autonymous ethnonym—or endonym—Wawyachtonoc is often translated into English as "eddy people" or "people of the curved channel".

-Their name is also rendered Wyachtonok, Wawayachtonoc, and Wyaghtonok.
+The name Wawyachtonoc is also transcribed and rendered, in Latin script, as Wyachtonok, Wawayachtonoc, and Wyaghtonok.
+From this term derives the demonym Weantinock—the name given by the Wawyachtonoc, and toponym used by them in reference to, their primary community and chief settlement, historically located along the confluence of the Housatonic River and its tributary Still River in the vicinity of what is today downtown New Milford, Connecticut.

 Territory

-The traditional territory of the Wawyachtonoc extended throughout what is now Columbia County and Dutchess County, New York, and Litchfield County, Connecticut.
+The traditional territory of the Wawyachtonoc covered much of today's Litchfield County, Connecticut, and extended very slightly into what is now easternmost Columbia and Dutchess counties in New York.